geee28/Resume_Ranker/README.md

 ### Future Direction:
 The next steps look like this:
-- Add "Remove candidate" to remove specific candidates and regenerate rankings instead of re-running the entire pipeline!
+- Add "Remove candidate" to remove specific candidates and regenerate rankings instead of re-running the entire pipeline! (done)
 - Add better cleaning and preprocessing strategies for the text inputs
 - Use summarization tools to generate a summary for why the respective candidate would be perfect for the role
 - The ranking currently solely depends on the embedding model - therefore a good idea would be to experiment with different embedding models!
-- Frontend - there's always room for improvement in this!
+- Read candidate files and names from excel file

 ### How to run and replicate the project in your local system?
 Step 1: Use the requirements.txt file to ensure all the necessary libraries have been downloaded.
 You can do this by running the following command: